Deborah Duchon: Early life

 Deborah Duchon was born on June 24, 1949, in Covington, Kentucky, and grew up in Cleveland, Ohio.

-She later attended Ohio University, graduating in 1971.
-She later received her MA in anthropology from Georgia State University.
+She graduated from Ohio University in 1971.
+She received her MA in anthropology from Georgia State University.

 Career

 Duchon co-founded the company Attorneys' Personal Services with her husband Paul Tamaroff soon after their marriage in 1988.
 Her later work in Anthropology was described in The Atlanta Journal-Constitution as, "work in instructing emergency workers including police and first responders in cross cultural communication, and food related nutritional guidance".

-Her academic work as a researcher and teacher at Georgia State also focused on the Hmong people of Southeast Asia within their expat community in the United States.
-At the university she also served as the Director of Nutrition Education for New Americans Project, a joint group hosted by both the Geography and Anthropology departments, as well as the Director of the Center for Research and Anthropology.
-She was also the founder of Culinary Historians of Atlanta.
+Her academic work as a researcher and teacher at Georgia State University also focused on the Hmong people of Southeast Asia within their expat community in the United States.
+At the university, she also served as the Director of Nutrition Education for New Americans Project, a joint group hosted by the Geography and Anthropology departments, as well as the Director of the Center for Research and Anthropology.
+Duchon was also the founder of Culinary Historians of Atlanta.

-She is perhaps best known for her recurring role on the Food Network series Good Eats.
-She also appeared on NPR's radio show Morning Edition.
+Duchon gained fame for her recurring role on the Alton Brown's Food Network television series Good Eats.
+She appeared on NPR's radio show Morning Edition.

 Death

-Duchon died as the result of brain cancer on October 14, 2019.
+Duchon died as the result of glioblastoma on October 14, 2019.